sanfrancesco/prerendercloud-nodejs/README.md

 <a id="server-options"></a>
 ### Server Options

-These options map to the HTTP header options listed here: https://www.prerender.cloud/docs/api
+These options map to the HTTP header options listed here: https://headless-render-api.com/docs/api

 <a id="disableservercache"></a>
 #### disableServerCache

 This option disables an enabled-by-default 5-minute cache.

-The servers behind service.prerender.cloud will cache for 5 minutes as a best practice.
+The servers behind service.headless-render-api.com will cache for 5 minutes as a best practice.
 Adding the `Prerender-Disable-Cache` HTTP header via this config option disables that cache entirely.
-Disabling the service.prerender.cloud cache is only recommended if you have your own cache either in this middleware or your client, otherwise all of your requests are going to be slow.
+Disabling the service.headless-render-api.com cache is only recommended if you have your own cache either in this middleware or your client, otherwise all of your requests are going to be slow.

 ```javascript
 const prerendercloud = require('prerendercloud');